Ideful/Ideful/README.md

 My name is Konstantin, I am a student of Moscow 21 School.

-Today, on 29.04 I've finished "C" language branch in 21-st.
+In April I've finished "C" language branch in 21-st School.
-Now I am going to start learn OOP with C++ lang.
+Now I am learning OOP with C++ lang.
-In June I will successfully finish SQL Bootcamp in the school.
+In June I will successfully finish SQL Bootcamp and continue to study.

 Also I'll be happy to discuss any other things in telegram
 @Ideful

-gl
+gl!

 <!---